mineables/site/testplan.md

 If you see any significant errors, bugs, or just have a commentary on useability flow please raise them as verbosely as possible as issues in their appropriate githubs:

+For the Mineables site/Dapp:
 https://github.com/0xMithril/site/issues

+For the Miner:
 https://github.com/0xMithril/COSMiC-v3-0xMTH/issues

+For the Pool:
 https://github.com/0xMithril/ERC918Pool/issues

 At a minimum, for bugs, I would prefer to have the following format